If you’re on the hunt for some low carb breakfast recipes, look no further than this keto chocolate granola recipe!

 - This hardworking snack hits the spot for your sweet tooth and satisfies that desire for crunch at the same time!

 If you feel nervous about starting to cook more, this is the recipe for you to start with.
 SO simple!
 SO fast!
 SO, SO satisfying!
 You’ll be a pro in no time!
-Here’s everything you need to know about making low carb granola:
+Here’s everything you need to know:

-A few handy notes on the simple and easy to find ingredients in this low carb chocolate granola.
+A few handy notes on the simple and easy to find ingredients in this keto chocolate granola.

 Cocoa Powder – opt for dutch process cocoa powder, it’s less bitter and makes a big difference in flavor!